c16192/othello_cpp/README.md

 # Othello Game in C++
-Developed by Shu Ishida (December 2019)
+Developed by Shu Ishida as a one-week project for AIMS CDT C++ programming (December 2019)

 ## Introduction to Othello